 AAD dynamic Device groups are similar to dynamic device collections in SCCM.
 Azure AD (AAD) dynamic device group is a set of devices grouped based on a common attribute value.

 I agree that query using display name is an old way of grouping devices or virtual machines into a dynamic group.
-You know there are better options (not optimal) to tag physical devices in the Autopilot world using devicePhysicalIds.

 Create Azure AD Dynamic Device Group